This program provides a SUSY spectrum in the NMSSM, or the MSSM including flavour violation and with or without R-parity consistent with input

 There are six test programs, which can be run by the commands

-you can run the SUSY Les Houches Accord input provided by running the commands
+This last executable requires additional command line options.
+For instance, you can run the SUSY Les Houches Accord input provided by running the commands

-All of the output files mentioned above are produced by the Makefile automatically.
 SOFTSUSY executables use no input or output files except for standard input or standard output.

 Note that the executables are actually wrapper scripts, the "true" executables lie in the directory .libs/ (from the directory where you installed softsusy).